NutScript/NutScript-Wiki/docs/guides/development/developing_schema.md

     and one .txt file named identically to your schema name (that is, if your schema is called hl2rp, the txt must also be called hl2rp.txt)

+!!! warning

     _**As a Rule of Thumb, you should not modify the gamemode folder at any point.
 Please look at [pre-existing schemas](installation/Getting_Started.md#Schemas) and copy the gamemode folder from there.**_

 * The ```plugins``` folder is used to install additional plugins to the schema.